Borja Valle

-Borja Valle Balonga (born 9 July 1992) is a Spanish professional footballer who plays as a winger for FC Cartagena.
+Borja Valle Balonga (born 9 July 1992) is a Spanish professional footballer who plays as a winger for Primera Federación club Ponferradina.

 Club career

 Ponferradina

 Born in Ponferrada, Castile and León, Valle was a product of local SD Ponferradina's youth system, making his senior debut with the reserves in the 2009–10 season.
 On 9 May 2010, he appeared in his first official match with the first team, playing the last 19 minutes of the 1–0 away loss against Zamora CF as the club was eventually promoted.

 On 29 January 2011, Valle made his professional debut with Ponfe by coming on as a late substitute in a 1–0 defeat at SD Huesca in the Segunda División.
-His first goal in the competition came on 12 March, as he scored the 2–1 home winner over Albacete Balompié.
+His first goal in the competition came on 12 March, as he closed the 2–1 home win over Albacete Balompié.

 Spell in Galicia

-On 26 January 2012, Valle was loaned to Celta de Vigo B of Segunda División B. Six months later, he joined fellow league side CD Ourense in the same situation, and signed permanently with the latter on 6 June 2013.
+On 26 January 2012, Valle was loaned to Celta de Vigo B of Segunda División B. Six months later, he joined CD Ourense in the same league and also on loan.

+Valle signed permanently with the latter on 6 June 2013.